 Francisco Lara- Garcia '12

-Doctoral Candidate, Department of Sociology, Columbia University
+Presidential Postdoctoral Research Fellow, Department of Sociology, Princeton University

 "The Center for Latin American Studies jumpstarted my career as an academic.
 The Center gave me the foundations in scholarship and academics that I have needed to pursue rigorous research in Latin America and Mexicans living in the United States.
 I wouldn't be where I am without them."